The Best Budget Eats in Berlin

 Zora Supermarket

-At this Indian, Asian, and African supermarket you can enjoy some tasty samosas and chutney at fair prices!
-They claim to be the best tasting homemade samosa in Berlin and I would agree that they’re really very tasty.
+At this Indian, Asian, and African supermarket, you can enjoy some tasty samosas and chutney at fair prices!
+They claim to be the best tasting homemade samosa in Berlin and I would agree that they’re very tasty.
 At the very least I’d say they’re the best priced in Berlin.
 You can get one samosa for €1.70, with prices slightly decreasing with each additional samosa purchase.
 This caps out at ten samosas for €14 or €1.40 per samosa.
 The samosas are filled with potatoes, onions, peas, and plenty of spices, and also come with complimentary chutney.
 You can get a fresh glass of Masala Chai for €2.40, plus find plenty of other harder-to-find South Asian and African products in their grocery store.
 I’ve been to their Kreuzberg branch, and they now have a newer location in Friedrichshain.

 Kottbusser Damm 93 | Kreuzberg